Nesvilab/PD-Nodes/README.md

 ### Processing/Consensus Workflows
-We also provide three processing workflows and two consensus workflows for your reference, these can be found in the .rar files you downloaded [here](https://github.com/Nesvilab/PD-Nodes/releases).
+We also provide three processing workflows and two consensus workflows for your reference, these can be found in the .zip files you downloaded [here](https://github.com/Nesvilab/PD-Nodes/releases).
 - Processing_MSFragger_Percolator_ClosedSearch.pdProcessingWF: Use MSFragger and Percolator for conventional closed search.
 - Processing_MSFragger_PeptideProphet_ClosedSearch.pdProcessingWF: Use MSFragger and PeptideProphet for conventional closed search.
 - Processing_MSFragger_PeptideProphet_OpenSearch.pdProcessingWF: Use MSFragger and PeptideProphet for open search.